Listen to this story

 - Seasonal adjustment

 To make it stationary I am using a differencing method which comes under the transformation methods.
-Where we just subtract a time series value to its only one lagged value.
+Where we just subtract a time series value from its only one lagged value.
 After differencing the dickey fuller test results are as follows:

 Dickey-Fuller Test for Open after Differencing